 With a holistic approach to sustainability, including all three bottom lines (environmental, social and economic), Planet CPH highlights aspects of Copenhagen that combine great experiences and elements of sustainability within one or several of these three types of sustainability.
 This way, Planet CPH wants to inspire long-term and global, urban solutions that are more sustainable than the norm, as well as green and sustainable behaviour of users while in Copenhagen.

-Three kinds of content
+Two kinds of content

 How is content selected in Planet CPH?

 Every experience, being an activity, a shop, eatery or something else is subject to individual evaluation, and must showcase concrete sustainability initiatives to be featured in the app.
 It can be either be environmental, social and/or economic sustainability.